These tips were initially published on their own pages and moved here to make one handy reference sheet.

 Beginnings & Finishings

-When starting embroidery, make a few small running stitches along the line to be embroidered, then make one back stitch.
-(No knots should appear on the wrong side of work.)
+When starting a new project, make a few small running stitches along the line to be embroidered, then make one back stitch.
+(No knots should appear on the wrong side of fabric.)

 When the thread becomes too short, acquires a fuzz or untwists, finish it off as follows: